A Riemann-Stein Kernel Method: Proofs of Theoretical Results

-The following Lem. \ref{lem: Atlas} follows immediately from Prop.
+In light of \Cref{thm: equivalent kernels}, the proof of \Cref{thm: main result} is relatively standard.
+Indeed, we have established that $\mathcal{H}(k_{P,\sigma})$ and $W_2^s(M)$ are equivalent, so the convergence of $\hat{f}$ to $f$ can be studied in the standard Sobolev space context.
+The following \Cref{lem: Atlas} follows immediately from Prop.
 7 and Thm.
 8 in \cite{Fuselier2012}, together with the fact all Riemannian metrics (and their induced norms) are equivalent on a compact manifold, see page 22 of \cite{Hebey2000}.

-\begin{lemma} Let $M$ be a smooth, compact $d$-dimensional Riemannian manifold.
-Then there exists an atlas $\{\Psi_j,U_j\}$ on $M$ and constants $C_1,C_2>0$ such that, if $\bm x, \bm y \in U_j$ for some $j$, then
+\begin{lemma} Let $M$ be a smooth, compact, $d$-dimensional Riemannian manifold.
+Then there exists an atlas $(U_i,\phi_i)$ on $M$ and constants $C_1,C_2>0$ such that, if $\bm x, \bm y \in U_j$ for some $j$, then

 Moreover, let $h_{X\bigcap U_j} \big |_{U_j} := \sup_{\bm{x} \in U_j } \min_{\bm y \in X\bigcap U_j} d_M(\bm{x},\bm{y})$ denote the fill distance restricted to $U_j$.
 Then, if we choose an atlas as above, there exists finite constants $h_0,C$ such that, if $X\subset M$ is a finite point set with $h_X < h_0$, then for all $U_j$